-In her complaint filed June 4, Donna Stinson alleges 98 defendant companies caused her recently deceased husband, Gerald P. Stinson, to develop lung cancer after his exposure to asbestos-containing products throughout his career.
+In their complaint, the Hayes allege the defendant companies caused Edward Hayes to develop lung cancer after his exposure to asbestos-containing products throughout his career.

-The defendants should have known of the harmful effects of asbestos, but failed to exercise reasonable care and caution for the plaintiffs' or their deceased relative's safety, the suits state.
+The defendants should have known of the harmful effects of asbestos, but failed to exercise reasonable care and caution for the plaintiffs' safety, the suits state.

-As a result of their asbestos-related diseases, Gerald P. Stinson, Muriel Louise Sabbatini and Bernard Miller became disabled and disfigured, incurred medical costs and suffered great physical pain and mental anguish, the complaints say.
-In addition, they became prevented from pursuing their normal course of employment and, as a result, lost large sums of money that would have accrued to them, the plaintiffs claim.
+As a result of their asbestos-related diseases, Edward Hayes and Delvin Schuessler became disabled and disfigured, incurred medical costs and suffered great physical pain and mental anguish, the complaints say.
+In addition, they became prevented from pursuing their normal course of employment and, as a result, lost large sums of money that would have accrued, the plaintiffs claim.

 In their six-count complaint, the Hayes are seeking a judgment of more than $100,000, compensatory damages of more than $100,000, punitive damages in an amount sufficient to punish the defendant for their misconduct and punitive and exemplary damages of more than $100,000, plus costs and other relief the court deems just.

 In their 10-count complaint, the Schuesslers are seeking a judgment of more than $100,000, compensatory damages of more than $100,000, punitive damages in an amount sufficient to punish the defendants for their misconduct, punitive and exemplary damages of more than $100,000 and economic damages of more than $150,000.

 St. Clair County Circuit Court case numbers: 11-L-546, 11-L-538.

 Want to get notified whenever we write about

 Next time we write about